Dudhsagar Falls - Offbeat Goa

 Make sure you reach the stand early in the morning, for as the day progresses heavy crowds’ line up near the stand, especially during weekends.
 The jeep safari takes 45 minutes one way to reach the end of the motorable road.
 From there, you have to trek for 15-20 minutes to reach the base of Dudhsagar Falls.
 You will be given one and half hour of time to view the waterfall and to return back to the same jeep for onward journey.
 The jeep safari ticket counter closes by 2 PM and everyone present at the base of the waterfall are asked to return back by 4:30 PM.

 What route did we take? – Multiple

-Since we were in Goa during off season, and were covering Dudhsagar on a weekday, we did not encounter any other group throughout our trek.
+Since we were in Goa during the off-season, and were covering Dudhsagar on a weekday, we did not encounter any other group throughout our Dudhsagar Falls trek.
 We halted for lunch at Sonaulim village where the villagers were kind enough to prepare us simple lunch (dal, rice and papad) for INR 120 per person.
-We were even lucky to capture a photograph of the falls with a moving train passing by on the rail bridge.
+We were even lucky to capture a photograph of the falls with a moving train passing by on the Dudhsagar Falls railway bridge.
 The numerous streams in the jungle near the base of the falls was another delight for photography.
 After spending an hour at the falls, we took the railway track route for our return journey.

-Entry to national park – INR 50 per person
+Entry to the national park – INR 50 per person

 Life jacket – INR 30 per jacket (Compulsory to carry for everyone)